 Eiffel Tower Experience in Paris Hotel

 If you always dreamed of going to Paris and get the elevator to the top of the Eiffel Tower and it never came true, maybe it’s time to try it in Hotel Paris, Las Vegas?
 The replica is half-scale of the original French monument, but the experience is similar.
 Everything was designed to remind the unique construction of Paris.
-You will get to the panoramic observation deck and look not only to The Strip but also to mountains around Las Vegas and even Mojave Desert.
-It might also be a good idea to observe magnificent Bellagio Fountains from this perspective!
+You will get to the panoramic observation deck and look not only to The Strip but also to mountains around Las Vegas and even the Mojave Desert.
+It might also be a good idea to observe magnificent Bellagio Hotel Fountains from this perspective!

 Gamble in Caesars Palace

-Fantastic Caesars Palace hotel was opened in 1966 and never lost his level of luxury.
+Fantastic Caesars Palace hotel was opened in 1966 and never lost its level of luxury.
 At the entrance, you will spot a 20-foot sculpture of Julius Cesar, welcoming you.
 But for your luck, follow the signs to the Appian Way Shops and find an 18-foot replica of Michelangelo’s Statue of David, and touch his big toe for good luck.

-A lot of people coming to Vegas and staying in Caesars Palace are asking for room 2452 – featured in the movie “The Hangover”.
+A lot of people coming to Vegas and staying in Caesars Palace Hotel are asking for room 2452 – featured in the movie “The Hangover”.
 Unfortunately, this room was only inspired by Forum Classic Emperor Suite and built in the studio for movie production purposes.

 Gondola Ride in The Venetian